 One of the essential properties of plastics is their impact resistance.
 This is because impact resistance usually diminishes at lower temperatures.
 Consider the full range of end-use temperatures as well as temperatures during fabrication, mounting, and shipping.

 All materials encountered in plastic parts handling include a wide range of chemicals, from mold releases to cutting oils to degreasers to lubricants to solvents.
 All chemicals should be compatible with the chosen material and the final part.

 Note the required electrical property values and the nature of electrical loading.
 Determine if your application requires EMI shielding or UL testing.
 For reference, list materials that have proven successful in electrical applications.

-The physical characteristics of plastic parts vary as a result of temperature, moisture, and UV ray exposure.
-The end use determines the type of weather resistance a part must exhibit, for instance, mirror housings being subjected to continuous outdoor exposure and performing in a variety of weather conditions.
+The physical characteristics of plastic parts vary due to temperature, moisture, and UV ray exposure.
+The end-user determines the type of weather resistance a part must exhibit, for instance, mirror housings being subjected to continuous outdoor exposure and performing in various weather conditions.

-Additionally, heat gain from sunlight on dark surfaces may drastically increase the upper temperature requirement above the maximum temperature required for the component.
-Conversely, your requirements may be less intense if you part is only exposed to weather elements on a relatively infrequent basis.
+Additionally, heat gain from sunlight on dark surfaces may drastically increase the upper-temperature requirement above the maximum temperature required for the component.
+Conversely, your requirements may be less intense if your part is only exposed to weather elements on a relatively infrequent basis.

 For example, during the holiday season, outdoor Christmas decorations are often not required to meet the requirements for general exposure, only for limited exposure, as was the case with the original design.

 Physical radiation can yellow and degrade many types of plastics.
-Plastics that are exposed to radiation sources such as fluorescent lights, high intensity discharge lamps, and gamma sterilization units must have either a UV-stabilized resin or other finishing techniques.
+Plastics exposed to radiation sources such as fluorescent lights, high-intensity discharge lamps, and gamma sterilization units must have either a UV-stabilized resin or other finishing techniques.